 The velociraptors are at the door, trying to make their way in.
 The humans can’t hold on much longer.
 In one of the most iconic scenes in the classic movie Jurassic Park, all hope appears lost until an adolescent hacker, Lex (Ariana Richards), saves the day.
 She rushes to a computer and exclaims: “It’s a UNIX system!
 I know this!”
 She then figures out how to electronically lock all the doors, sparing the audience the sight of Sam Neill and Laura Dern being torn to shreds by dinosaurs.

-As a software engineer, you'll probably never get the opportunity to confront roving dinosaurs, but you may still be a hero, not just for being the only one who knows UNIX but also for your mastery of a variety of operating and network control systems.
-And you'll make good money to boot, especially if you bolster your credentials with a master's degree.
+As a software engineer, you’ll probably never get the opportunity to confront roving dinosaurs.
+You may still be a hero, however, not just for being the only one who knows UNIX but also for your mastery of various operating and network control systems.
+And you’ll make good money to boot, especially if you bolster your credentials with a master’s degree.

 The best-paying jobs in the software engineering field are also, unsurprisingly, the ones that are most popular; not only do they offer the most attractive compensation, but they are also more interesting and rewarding.

 Top jobs for software engineers include:

 A master’s in software engineering will significantly boost your earnings.
 Other factors will also have an impact on your ultimate compensation package.

 First, experience matters.
 Computer software engineering salaries at an entry level —with less than five years of experience—average $68,000, a number that increases to $94,000 for mid-career professionals with five to ten years of experience.
 The bump in software engineering salaries after 10 to 20 years under your belt is also impressive, at $141,000.